nickocruzm/DesignPatterns/Lab_instructions.md

 # Composite Pattern

-> Author: Jimmy Tran, Brian Crites ([@brrcrites](https://github.com/brrcrites))

-**You must work in a group of two for this lab**

-In this lab you will creating a composite pattern for representing an expression tree.
+Creating a composite pattern for representing an expression tree.
 An expression tree is a tree representation of an equation, so the expression

 ```
 3 + 7 * 4 - 2